 - 2.6.1 The following list is illustrative only.
-A Director or employee of the AEI Group may obtain inside information in relation to another company: - a.
-In the course of buying, selling or assessing investments for the Australian Ethical Trusts, confidential information may be provided to Directors or employees of the AEI Group by people associated with those investments (e.g. the board or management of an investee company); - b.
-In the course of negotiating a transaction with the AEI Group, another company might provide confidential information about itself: - c.
-Information concerning a proposed transaction or other action by the AEI Group might have a material effect on a third party. - 2.6.2 The prohibition on insider trading is not restricted to information affecting AEI securities.
-Accordingly Directors or employees of the AEI Group who possess inside information in relation to the securities of another company or entity must not deal in those securities.
+A Director, employee or contractor of the AEI Group may obtain inside information in relation to another company: - In the course of buying, selling or assessing investments for the Australian Ethical Trusts, confidential information may be provided to Directors, employees or contractors of the AEI Group by people associated with those investments (e.g. the board or management of an investee company); - b.
+In the course of negotiating a transaction with the AEI Group, another company might provide confidential information about itself; - c.
+Information concerning a proposed transaction or other action by the AEI Group might have a material effect on a third party. - 2.6.2 The prohibition on insider trading is not restricted to information affecting AEI Securities.
+Accordingly Directors, employees and contractors of the AEI Group who possess inside information in relation to the securities of another company or entity must not deal in those securities.